 Karen Runk (Production Stage Manager, Web Programmer) moved to SF with the intention of only staying for a few months.
 Nearly two decades later she's still here!
 This is largely due to the talented folks at the Troupe.
 Runk first experienced the Troupe by stage managing two 97 youth projects, Revenger Rat Meets the Merchant of Death and Inside Out.
 After which she ran screaming into the arms of the Magic Theatre and there she stayed, contently for two years.
 The Troupe then wooed her back for their 99 Summer Production City For Sale.
 Still under the Troupes wooing spell she's stage managed a plethora of their summer shows and has only managed to escape, successfully, one full summer back in 02 when she worked with SFShakes.

 Junelle-Johannah Taguas (Tour Manager, SFMT Collective) became a Collective Member in 2013.
-She started at the Mime Troupe as a tech intern and summer workshopper in 2008 and remained involved with the Troupe filling various positions: Assistant Stage Manager, Production Assistant, YTP Stage Manager, and YCWP Stage Manager.
+She started at the Mime Troupe as a tech intern & summer workshopper in 2008 and remained involved with the Troupe filling various positions: Assistant Stage Manager, Production Assistant, YTP Stage Manager, and YCWP Stage Manager.
 Junelle is an Equity Membership Candidate Stage Manager.
-Companies she has stage managed for include: Central Works, Golden Thread Productions, Transient Theater, Symmetry Theatre, RasaNova Theater, OutLook Theater Project, Climate Theater, and the University of San Franciscos PASJ department.
+Companies she has stage managed for include: Central Works, Golden Thread Productions, Transient Theater, Symmetry Theatre, RasaNova Theater, OutLook Theater Project, Climate Theater, and the University of San Francisco's PASJ department.
 She has a B.A. in Drama from the University of Portland, OR.
-Aside from theatre, Junelle is a NIC Pre-Certified ASL-English Interpreter.
-She is graduating from 2-year Interpreter Preparation Program at Ohlone College this spring.
+Aside from theatre, Junelle is a freelance ASL-English Interpreter (NIC Pre-certified).
+As if she wasn't busy enough, Junelle is also launching a food truck called "Word on the Street" along with a group of friends (see link above).